GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 ### Read the 2D Plots

-The Fourier Transform math works by assuming that the given spatial image is just one period in an infinitely repeating spectrum.
+The Fourier Transform math works by assuming the given spatial image is one period in an infinitely repeating spectrum.
 For example when it looks at the camera man image, it sees:

 {{< figure
 height=400